hashicorp/nomad/website/source/docs/drivers/docker.html.md

 * `privileged` - (optional) Privileged mode gives the container full access to the host.
 Valid options are `"true"` and `"false"` (defaults to `"false"`).
+   In order to use privileged mode, a client with the option `docker.privileged.enabled = "true"` must be available.

 * `dns-servers` - (optional) A comma separated list of DNS servers for the container to use (e.g. "8.8.8.8,8.8.4.4"). *Docker API v1.10 and above only*